 That Was Easy!…What’s Next?

-Believe it or not, it really is that easy!!
-So, with just a ladder, a garden hose, a good roof moss killer, a stiff bristle broom, a paint scrapper, and a little less than two days, you'll have a roof free from moss.
-It is now time to move on to step 2: installing zinc strips to make sure the moss doesn't start growing again.
+Believe it or not, it really is that easy to kill and remove moss from your roof!!
+So, with just a ladder, a garden hose, the roof moss killer, a couple of small tools, and a little less than two days of your time, you’ll have a roof free from moss.
+It is now time to move on to step 2: installing zinc strips to make sure the moss doesn’t start growing again.